Breeder of Rocky Mountain Horses

 Horses come in all colors--black, bay, chestnut (sorrel), buckskin, cremello, perlino,

-guidelines).
-All horses must prove they possess the smooth gait and gentle
+(see registry guidelines).
+All horses must prove they possess the smooth gait and

-temperament upon which the breed was founded before they can be certified to breed.
+gentle temperament upon which the breed was founded before they can be

 Rocky Mountain Horse Association (RMHA www.rmhorse.com (859)243-0260